-If you would like to book an appointment with Claire or Rebecca for a nutritional consult and expert dietary advice, click here now and we will phone you.
+If you would like to book an appointment with Claire or Dakota for a nutritional consult and expert dietary advice, click here now and we will phone you.

 Claire Ward, is a local Orange dietitan, and is a member of the Sports Dietitian Australia.
 She has completed her Sports Dietetic course at the Australian Institute of Sport.
 Her personal experience as a triathlete and professional experience working with sports people will help you maximise and your exercise goals with credible nutrition.

 Claire has worked closely with many triathletes, rugby players, performing artists/dancers, sprint and endurance runners and cyclist, kick boxers and endurance walkers.
 Claire is operating her Orange dietitian clinic out of Rehab Performance Training (RPT) and she works closely with Exercise Physiologist and personal trainers to help athletes of all levels achieve their goals.

 Ward Nutrition can help convert the science of sports nutrition into practical and meaningful interventions for athletes and coaches.
 Ward Nutrition has a INBODY machine and can assess muscle and fat mass to ensure you are meeting your goals.

 Ward Nutrition can provide advice for sports people including;

 - Sports Nutrition Principles for Training and Recovery